 POLICIES:

-Farmers often need to work with a variety of federal, state, and local government regulations and agencies.
-Thurston County staff should be trained to assist farmers in working their way through this often time consuming and complex process.
+Train staff to assist farmers in working through often time consuming and complex processes and regulations at the local, state, and federal levels.

-The county should encourage farmer participation in the Voluntary Stewardship Program to promote the long-term viability of agricultural activities in participating watersheds while protecting and enhancing critical areas as so to help relieve the regulatory burden.
+Encourage farmer participation in the Voluntary Stewardship Program to promote the long-term viability of agricultural activities in participating watersheds while protecting and enhancing critical areas as so to help relieve the regulatory burden.

-The County should provide the agricultural community with an advocate, or “agricultural liaison”.
-The advocate will provide technical assistance, and facilitate objectives of the County’s Working Lands Strategic Plan, as well as the Voluntary Stewardship Program.
+Provide the agricultural community with an advocate, or “agricultural liaison”.
+The advocate will provide technical assistance and facilitate objectives of the county’s Working Lands Strategic Plan, as well as the Voluntary Stewardship Program.

 Noxious weeds pose a significant economic threat to agriculture.
-The County Noxious Weed Control Board should have the opportunity to recommend control options as part of their integrated pest management program in accordance with the proposed Ground Water Management Plan, the Thurston County Pest and Vegetation Management Policy, and any other applicable county policies.
+The county Noxious Weed Control Board should have the opportunity to recommend control options as part of their integrated pest management program in accordance with the proposed Ground Water Management Plan, the Thurston County Pest and Vegetation Management Policy, and any other applicable county policies.

 Thurston County shall not be precluded from regulating agricultural chemicals if adequate protection of the resources and public health are not being met by existing regulatory agencies.

-Within Thurston County, agricultural activities should be given protection from nuisance claims in accordance with State law, RCW 7.48.305.
+Within Thurston County, agricultural activities consistent with good agricultural practices and established prior to surrounding nonagricultural activities shall be given protection from nuisance claims in accordance with state law, RCW 7.48.305.

-The County should continue to work with flood agencies and neighboring jurisdictions to address ongoing flooding problems of the Chehalis River and other areas that adversely affect agricultural operations.
+Continue to work with flood agencies and neighboring jurisdictions to address ongoing flooding problems of the Chehalis River and other areas that adversely affect agricultural operations.

 GOAL 2: CONSERVE AGRICULTURAL LAND OF LONG-TERM COMMERCIAL SIGNIFICANCE.

-OBJECTIVE A: Prioritize agricultural lands of longterm commercial significance for conservation.
+OBJECTIVE A: Prioritize agricultural lands of long-term commercial significance for conservation (no net loss).

 POLICIES:

+Conserve an underlying land base designated for agricultural land of long-term commercial significance sufficient to maintain and enhance the economic viability of the agricultural industry in the county over the long term; and to retain supporting agricultural businesses, such as processors, farm suppliers, and equipment maintenance and repair facilities.

-Designated agricultural lands should be zoned at very low densities to ensure the conservation of the resource for continued agricultural use.
+Designated agricultural lands will be zoned at very low densities to ensure the conservation of the resource for continued agricultural use.
+The residential density of areas within Long-Term Agriculture shall not be greater than one dwelling unit per 20 acres and in Nisqually Agriculture shall not be greater than one unit per 40 acres, except when allowed by specific clustering regulations.

-Non-agricultural development within designated agricultural areas should be limited to non-prime farmland soils where possible.
+Limit non-agricultural development within designated agricultural areas to non-prime farmland soils whenever possible.

 Non-agricultural development within designated agricultural areas should be compactly developed, in order to conserve the largest area possible for continued agricultural use.

+Provide flexibility for farmers by allowing a variety of associated uses that support agriculture in agriculture zones and within the agritourism overlay district, provided they are located on non-prime farmland soils where possible.

-The county discourages the establishment or expansion of local improvement districts, utility local improvement districts, or sewer, water or public utility districts into designated agricultural areas of longterm commercial significance.
+Discourage the establishment or expansion of local improvement districts, utility local improvement districts, or sewer, water or public utility districts into designated agricultural areas of long-term commercial significance.

 Except within urban growth areas, land uses that are adjacent to long-term commercial agriculture areas should be of compatible use, such as sawmill operations, warehousing, agribusinesses, and low density residential.

-Adequate water rights should be reserved for designated agricultural land of long-term commercial significance.
+Adequate water rights should be reserved for designated agricultural land of long-term commercial significance for both future production and to support programs conserving designated agricultural land.